matrix-org/matrix-spec/content/client-server-api/_index.md

 the refresh token grant lets the client exchange a refresh token for an access token.

-When authorization is granted to a client, the homeserver MUST issue a refresh token to the client in addition to the access token.
+When authorisation is granted to a client, the homeserver MUST issue a refresh token to the client in addition to the access token.

 The access token MUST be short-lived and SHOULD be refreshed using the